LEARN-LK/lms/Student-Guide.md

 5. **Confirm Submission**:
    - After posting, Moodle may show a confirmation message.
 Once confirmed, your reply will appear under the original post in the discussion thread.

-These steps allow students to participate in discussions and interact with peers in Moodle forums.